jackjliew/ai-openscale/insight-explain.md

 In the selected deployment tile, select the **Explain a transaction** tab ( ![Explain a transaction tab](images/insight-transact-tab.png) ) in the navigator and enter a transaction ID.

 Whenever data is sent to the model for scoring, it sets a transaction ID in the HTTP header by setting the `X-Global-Transaction-Id` field.
 This transaction ID gets stored in the payload table.
 To find an explanation of the model behavior for a particular scoring, specify the transaction ID associated with that scoring request.
-Please note that this behavior applies only to Watson Machine Learning (WML) transactions, and is not applicable for non-WML transactions.
+Please note that this behavior applies only to {{site.data.keyword.pm_full}} transactions, and is not applicable for non-WML transactions.
 {: note}

 ### Finding a transaction ID in {{site.data.keyword.aios_short}}